gherson/Exemplar/LOG.md

 * 2019-10-07 Continuing.
 8h
 * 2019-10-06 More planning, then began changes to generate_code().
 8h.
 * 2019-10-05 Planning how to make generate_code() systematic rather than ad hoc.
 5h
 * 2019-09-30 Continued work on how to recognize if/else situations (and by extension, solving leap_year.exem).
-Best bet: consecutive IFs originating from different examples will be considered to be representing an if/else.
+Solution: consecutive IFs originating from different examples or iteration represent an if/else, not adjacent IFs.
 10h
 * 2019-09-22 Good progress in getting leap_year.exem correctly interpreted again now that examples are not simply input, assertions, and output, in that order.
 Created Boolean function is_loop_open(code), enabled a bool datatype interpretation of example data, and the generated function now both prints and returns last output where that appears desirable.
 9h